-We will also have the opportunity to shift some products from road transport to lower emissions modes such as rail and coastal shipping.
-This would provide multiple economic and social benefits beyond decarbonising transport, such as reducing congestion, roading maintenance costs, air pollution and safety risks from road vehicles (especially trucks).
-Desktop modelling by Ernst & Young found coastal shipping provides an externality benefit of up to \$306.4 million per annum when compared to the roading alternative.
-A similar report also found that rail could provide externality benefits of up to \$2.14 billion, although a large portion of these is attributed to the commuter rail networks in Auckland and Wellington reducing congestion.
+This would also provide multiple economic and social benefits beyond reducing transport emissions, such as reducing congestion, roading maintenance costs, air pollution and safety risks from road vehicles (especially trucks).
+Desktop modelling by Ernst & Young14 found coastal shipping provides an externality benefit of up to \$306.4 million per annum when compared to the roading alternative.
+A similar report15 also found that rail could provide externality benefits of up to \$2.14 billion, although a large portion of these is attributed to the commuter rail networks in Auckland and Wellington reducing congestion.
 The extent of mode shift we can achieve will be limited by which products can viably be moved this way, so further study will be needed.
 Rail and coastal shipping are modes that are more cost-competitive for bulk goods and for longer distances.
-They are slower modes of transport and need to aggregate greater volumes of ca go to maximise their utilisation on each journey.
+They are slower modes of transport and need to aggregate greater volumes of cargo to maximise their utilisation on each journey.
 This leads to challenges in schedules being timely enough to meet market expectations.
 Rail and coastal shipping tend to compete for similar types of goods, so the extent of mode shift to each mode may be limited.

 It will take time and substantial investment to improve New Zealand's rail and coastal shipping capacity, and enable these modes to compete more effectively with road.
 Rail infrastructure has deteriorated over past decades due to a lack of long-term sustainable investment.
 To address this, over \$6 billion has been committed to rail since 2017.
-The New Zealand Rail Plan (2021) outlines a 10-year vision to support increased investment in the rail network's resilience.
+The New Zealand Rail Plan outlines a 10year vision to support increased investment in the rail network's resilience.
 A major component of this plan is a new long-term planning and funding framework for the heavy rail track network.
-As a first step, investment over the next decade is focussed on restoring a resilient and reliable rail network.
+As a first step, investment over the next decade is focused on restoring a resilient and reliable rail network.
 Further investment will be required to support growth in rail freight.